 A Brief Biographical Note: Dr. Sara Diamond, OCAD University President

-She is a data visualization, wearable technology and mobile media researcher, artist and designer.
-She developed http://www.codezebra.net/, a social media software and performance and responsive fashion environment.
-Diamond is founding Chair of the Mobile Experience Innovation Centre and current co-chair (with RBC).
-She is co-principal investigator on the Centre for Information Visualization/Data Driven Design, an OCAD U/York University major initiative and sits on the board of the National Centre of Excellence GRAND and is the holder of funding from the Social Science and Humanities Research Council and the National Sciences and Engineering Research Council.
-Diamond continues to write and lecture on the subjects of digital media history and practice, visual analytics, strategic foresight; mobility and design strategy for peer-reviewed journals and acts as a reviewer and evaluator for IEEE and ACM conferences and journals; SSHRC, CFI and the Canada Research Chair programs.
+Diamond is a data visualization, wearable technology and mobile media researcher, artist, designer and scientist.
+A decade ago, she developed codezebra.net, a social media software and performance and responsive fashion environment.
+She is founding Chair of the Mobile Experience Innovation Centre (2007-2014) and was co-Chair of Mobile HCI (ACM) in 2014.
+She is co-principal investigator in the Centre for Innovation in Information Visualization and Data-Driven Design, an OCAD U/York University initiative, and holds funding from the Social Science and Humanities Research Council and the National Sciences and Engineering Research Council.
+Diamond continues to write and lecture on the subjects of digital media history and practice, visual analytics, mobility and design strategy for peer-reviewed journals, and acts as a reviewer and evaluator for IEEE and ACM conferences and journals; SSHRC, CFI and the Canada Research Chair programs.
 Her artwork is held by prestigious collections such as the Museum of Modern Art, NYC and the National Gallery of Canada.

-Diamond was the Artistic Director of Media and Visual Art and Director of Research at the Banff Centre, where she created the Banff New Media Institute (BNMI) in 1995 and led it until 2005.
-In this role she assisted with the development, incubation and support of many of Canada's leading new media companies.
-Diamond created and was the Editor-in-Chief of http://www.horizonzero.ca/, an online showcase for new media art and design in collaboration with Heritage Canada and The Banff Centre.
-At the Banff Centre she created international think tanks and collaborations in ICT, digital media and science research with artists, designers and scientists from Latin America, Africa, Asia, Central and Western Europe and the U.S.A., as well as Canada.
-Her book (with Sarah Cook) Euphoria & Dystopia: The Banff New Media Dialogues, a history of the boom, bust and reset years of the first wave of digital media is currently available; published by Banff Centre Press and Riverdale Architectural Press, University of Waterloo.
-She has recently completed Taking Ontario Mobile (with Vera Roberts), a study of the potential impacts of mobile technologies, networks and experiences for Ontario and Canada (available November, 2012).
+Diamond was Artistic Director of Media and Visual Art and Director of Research at the Banff Centre, where she created the Banff New Media Institute (BNMI) in 1995 and led it until 2005.
+In this role, she assisted with the development, incubation and support of many of Canada's leading new media companies.
+Diamond created and was Editor-in-Chief of horizonzero.ca, an online showcase for new media art and design in collaboration with Heritage Canada and The Banff Centre.
+At the Banff Centre, she also created international think tanks and collaborations in ICT, digital media and science research with artists, designers and scientists from Latin America, Africa, Asia, Central and Western Europe and the U.S.A., as well as Canada.
+Her book (with Sarah Cook) Euphoria & Dystopia: The Banff New Media Dialogues, a history of the boom, bust and reset years of the first wave of digital media, is published by Banff Centre Press and Riverdale Architectural Press, University of Waterloo.
+She wrote Taking Ontario Mobile (with Vera Roberts), a study of the potential impacts of mobile technologies, networks and experiences for Ontario and Canada.